nrwl/nx/docs/shared/migration/migration-angularjs.md

 If you’re looking at the example repo, the code for this section is available on branch `initial-migration`.
 This section is an interim step that continues to use gulp to build and serve the app locally, so we can validate everything works before continuing with the migration.
 You’ll replace gulp in the next section.

+{% callout type="warning" title="Tools & node versions" %}
-> The RealWorld app uses gulp 3.9.1 to build.
+The RealWorld app uses gulp 3.9.1 to build.
 This version is not supported anymore and doesn’t run on any version of Node greater than 10.\*.
 To build this app using gulp, you need to install an appropriate version of Node and make sure you re-install your dependencies.
 If this isn’t possible (or you just don’t want to), feel free to skip to the next section.
 The webpack build process should run in any modern Node version.
+{% /callout %}

 The RealWorld app uses gulp to build the application, as well as provide a development server.
 To verify that the migration has worked, stay with that build process for now.

+{% callout type="caution" title="Verify your changes" %}
-> During migration, you should take a small step and confirm that things work before moving ahead.
+During migration, you should take a small step and confirm that things work before moving ahead.
 Stopping and checking to see that your app still builds and functions is essential to a successful migration.
+{% /callout %}

 Copy the `gulpfile.js` over from the RealWorld app and put it in `apps/realworld`.
 This is where all configuration files reside for the application.
 Make some adjustments to this file so that your build artifacts land in a different place.
 In an Nx workspace, all build artifacts should be sent to an app-specific folder in the `dist` folder at the root of your workspace.
 Your `gulpfile.js` should look like this: